ImehUsoro/lendsqr-fe-test/README.md

-# Lendsqr Frontend Engineer Assessment
+# Lendsqr Frontend Engineer Assessment Test

-This project was bootstrapped with React and Typescript.min-height: 40rem;
+This project was bootstrapped with React and Typescript.

 ## Available Scripts

-In the project directory, you can run the command below to start the application:min-height: 40rem;
+In the project directory, you can run the command below to start the application

 ### `npm start`